hamzasamyy/AI-handtracking/README.md

-# AI-handtracking
-# AI Hand Tracker
+# AI Hand and Finger Tracker

 ## Description
 Real-time computer vision system that detects and counts fingers using Python, OpenCV, and MediaPipe.